JohnRising/stackup/apps/docs/docs/packages/paymaster/handlers.md

 ## Sponsor

-The rules for sponsoring a given `UserOperation` is dependant on your app.
-This handler allows you to implement any logic for [eth_sponsorUserOperation](./rpc-methods.md#ethsponsoruseroperation).
+The `sponserHandler` handler allows you to implement any logic for sponsoring a given `UserOperation`.

+Specifically, this handler allows you to implement any logic for [eth_sponsorUserOperation](./rpc-methods.md#ethsponsoruseroperation).

 **`handlers/sponsor.ts`**